Hackathon Canvas

 Decisions made using the Six Thinking Hats technique can be more resilient and based on a holistic perspective, allowing you to avoid pitfalls and gaps before you have committed to a decision.

-When Should I use the Six Thinking Hats Technique?
+When Should I Use the Six Thinking Hats Technique?

 Use the Six Thinking Hats model to help with: